-"(3) LOCATION OF MEMBERS.-The members of each Regional Office strike team, including representatives from agencies other than the Department, shall be based primarily catastrophic incidents.
+"(3) LOCATION OF MEMBERS.-The members of each Regional Office strike team, including representatives from agencies other than the Department, shall be based primarily within the region that corresponds to that strike team.

 "(4) COORDINATION.-Each Regional Office strike team shall coordinate the training and exercises of that strike team with the State, local, and tribal governments and private sector and nongovernmental entities which the strike team shall support when a natural disaster, act of terrorism, or other manmade disaster occurs.